 In this section, we present our main results from testing whether behaviorally generated measures of inherent monitoring propensities predict group loan performance.
-Conceptually, it is important to first clarify the details of our loan data and the hypothesized link between our experimental data and these loan data.
-First, one advantage of our study is that endogeneity is less likely to affect our results than in previous studies.
-Not only do we examine loan performance in the six months after we collected the behavioral data, so that simultaneity should not bias our results, we also use monitoring propensities generated in an experimental vacuum (in that it is hard to imagine that individuals' unobservables could have affected these measures) and we collect many other factors that could affect repayment.
-One might also worry that shocks at the loan-group level will generate omitted variables bias when estimating the effect of group members' average monitoring propensity on individual repayment behavior.7 However, it is equally unlikely that common group shocks are correlated with group members' monitoring in the experiment and with loan repayment behavior.
-Thus, there should be little or no omitted variables bias in our results.
+Conceptually, it is important to begin by clarifying the details of our loan data and the hypothesized link between our experimental measures and these loans.
+First, one advantage of our study is that endogeneity of the monitoring measure is less likely to affect our results than it did in previous studies.
+Not only do we examine loan performance in the six months after we collected the behavioral data-so simultaneity should not bias our results-we collect many other factors that could affect repayment and we use monitoring propensities generated in an experimental vacuum.
+The last point is important because, given that our participants did not know anything more than the contribution levels of the people that they were monitoring in the experiment, participants' monitoring propensities could not be affected by others' unobserved characteristics (for example, unpaid personal debts or gambling problems) that might also predict the ability of others to repay their loans.
+In the same vein, one might also worry that shocks at the loan-group level will generate bias when estimating the effect of group members' average monitoring propensity on individual repayment behavior.7 However, it is equally unlikely that common group shocks are correlated with group members' monitoring in the experiment and with loan repayment behavior.
+Thus, there should hopefully be little omitted variable bias in our results.

 Second, while we generated individual monitoring propensities in the previous section, we are not interested in the relationship between these, per se, and loan repayment.
-We are, however, interested in the relationship between the repayment behavior of borrower i and the propensity to monitor of the other people in her loan group.
+We are, however, interested in the relationship between the repayment behavior of borrower i and the monitoring propensity of the other people in her loan group.
 That is, we want to test whether the average monitoring propensity of the other group members predicts borrower i's chances of default.

-Table 4 summarizes the loan data, some of which we collected during a follow up trip to Asunción six months after the experiment.
-During these six months, the four loan groups to which our participants belonged went through two or three loan cycles.
-This process generated data on 136 loans.
-The smallest loan during this period was for 150,000 PGY, the largest was for 900,000 PGY, and there was a strong mode at loans for 300,000 PGY; overall, the average loan was for 379,320 PGY which is equivalent to a little more than \$64.
-Our interviews suggested that 90 percent of these loans were used for business purposes but the remaining loans were used for a variety of reasons including to smooth unexpected shocks, such as illnesses.
-In anticipation of this possibility, we also asked borrowers to tell us the number of unanticipated shocks that occurred during the loan cycle.
+Table 4 summarizes the loan data, some of which we collected during a follow-up trip to Asunción six months after the experiment.
+During the intervening six months, the four loan groups to which our participants belonged went through two or three loan cycles, a process that generated data on 136 individual loans.
+The smallest loan during this period was for 150,000 PGY, the largest was for 900,000 PGY, and there was a strong mode at loans for 300,000 PGY; overall, the average loan was for 379,320 PGY which is equivalent to a little more than U.S. \$64.
+Our interviews suggested that 90 percent of these loans were used for business purposes but the remaining loans were used for a variety of reasons, including to smooth unexpected income shocks due to illness and so on.
+In anticipation of this possibility, we also asked borrowers to tell us the number of unanticipated shocks that occurred during the particular loan cycle so that we could control for any effect these shocks had on repayment rates.